 For all cases except case b, if the UE supports WUS assistance, then the UE shall set the WUSA bit to "WUS assistance supported" in the UE network capability IE, and if the UE is not attaching for emergency bearer services, the UE may include its UE paging probability information in the Requested WUS assistance information IE in the TRACKING AREA UPDATE REQUEST message.

-For all cases, for a MUSIM capable UE if the UE needs to indicate an IMSI offset value to the network and the network has indicated to the UE that it supports paging timing collision control, the UE shall include the IMSI offset value in the Requested IMSI offset IE in the TRACKING AREA UPDATE REQUEST message.
+For all cases except case a, for a MUSIM capable UE if the UE needs to indicate an IMSI offset value to the network and the network has indicated to the UE that it supports paging timing collision control, the UE shall include the IMSI offset value in the Requested IMSI offset IE in the TRACKING AREA UPDATE REQUEST message.

+For case a, MUSIM capable UE may include the IMSI offset value in the Requested IMSI offset IE in the TRACKING AREA UPDATE REQUEST message even if the network has not indicated that it supports paging timing collision control.

 If the UE supports MUSIM and requests the network to release the NAS signalling connection, the UE shall set Request type to "NAS signalling connection release" in the UE request type IE and may set the paging restriction preferences in the Paging restriction IE in the TRACKING AREA UPDATE REQUEST message.
 In addition, the UE shall